bengrosser/autonomous-video-artist/README.md

 7. Run the code

-    To run the automatic navigation with point cloud and position tracking:
+    To run the automatic navigation with point cloud (including position tracking and battery information):

         $ rosrun turtlebot navigation